-A library building should be designed as a community’s information and cultural centre, a stimulator of new ideas and a centre for continuing education for people of all ages.
+A library building should be designed as a community’s information and cultural center, a stimulator of new ideas and a center for continuing education for people of all ages.

 The Library should have a pleasant atmosphere.
 It should offer to the community a compelling invitation to enter, read, look, listen, and learn.